BuddhaTheChef/NTHA2021/README.md

 		line = line.strip()
 		print( line )

-Step 7: To view incoming parameters run "python solve.py input.txt"
+Step 7: To view incoming parameters run "python3 solve.py input.txt"

 Step 8: The first bug I decided to fix is within the "parse_input(filepath)" function, it was throwing an error because it would include the grid size along with the rectangles it was trying to parse through so it would throw "ValueError: not enough values to unpack (expected 3, got 2)" becaue the first input of the txt file was only 2 characters.
 I decided to start itterating after the 0th index starting at the first which returned all the rectangles with their pid, length, width: "for i in range(1,len(file_contents))"